Paul Johann Anselm Ritter von Feuerbach

 Paul Johann Anselm Ritter von Feuerbach (14 November 1775 – 29 May 1833) was a German legal scholar.
 His major achievement was a reform of the Bavarian penal code which led to the abolition of torture and became a model for several other countries.
-He is also well-known for his work on Kaspar Hauser.
+He is also well known for his research on Kaspar Hauser, who died the same year as Feuerbach.